MESSAGE FROM THE CHAIR

 Jordan Caylor (Karplus) – American Institute of Professional Geologists (AIPG) Scholarship, Internship Summer 2019, Pacific Northwest National Laboratory, PhD student.

-Raphael Delfin (Langford) – 2019 WTGS John Emery Adams scholarship, Internship Summer 2019, Chevron Corporation, MS student.
+Rafael Delfin (Langford) – 2019 WTGS John Emery Adams scholarship, Internship Summer 2019, Chevron Corporation, MS student.

 Hanah Draper (Giles) – 2019 WTGS E. Russel Lloyd Scholarship and SWS AAPG scholarship, Internship Summer 2019, Anadarko Petroleum, MS student.